Minah-Al/MONA_Udacity_P3/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

+MONA ALAMRI - P3

 ### Date created
 11/12/2022

+### Date updated
+13/12/2022

 ### Project Title
-Post your Work on GitHub  - Udacity project 3 -
+Post your Work on GitHub  - Udacity project 3

 ### Description
-apply a reallife workflow to refactor Udacity python Project 2 using Git. and github
+apply a real life workflow to refactor Udacity python Project 2 using Git. and github

 ### Files used
  P2 - bikeshare.py (my project)